 BLASTA YARN AND KIT INFORMATION

 To make things a little easier we have a few different yarn kit options in our chosen Blasta yarn.
 Choose from either a multi-colour project or use a single colour.
 Options are given to add extra yarn to also knit the matching cushion cover.
 Each kit comes with 10 skeins of yarn in your choice of colour plus a cotton project bag.
 The cushion option includes 4 extra skeins of yarn in main and one contrast colour.

 Aside from the contrast colour option above, there are three other colour options:

 Seascair Blanket option in Blues

 Blasta is our unique Irish yarn.
 It is spun specifically for us.
 Blasta was developed with Donegal Yarns.
 The blend contains 60% Fine Irish with 40% New Zealand Lambswool.
 This blend was achieved by working on a good selection process from the various breeds with improved sorting and grading resulting in an excellent yarn that is comfortable to knit with and wear.

-As an added bonus there is a 12 page pattern leaflet included when yarn and pattern or workshop purchased together.
+As an added bonus, there is a 12-page pattern leaflet included when yarn and pattern or workshop are purchased together.

-We can’t wait to see what you’ll make so don’t forget to share it with us by tagging #stolenstitches in your social uploads!
-If you don’t already follow us you can find us on Instagram here or join in a conversation in our Facebook group here.
+We can’t wait to see what you’ll make, so please don’t forget to share it with us by tagging #stolenstitches in your social uploads!
+If you don’t already follow us, you can find us on Instagram here or join in a conversation in our Facebook group here.